massucattoj/starwars-world/README.md

 - [ ] Movie timeline visualization
 - [ ] Favorites system
 - [ ] Dark/Light theme toggle
+- [ ] Adding some SEO
+- [ ] Using shadcn/ui for increase the versatility

 ## ✨ Features